estkme-group/openeuicc/README.md

 Some side notes:
 1. When privileged, OpenEUICC supports any eUICC chip that implements the SGP.22 standard, internal or external.
 However, there is __no guarantee__ that external (removable) eSIMs actually follow the standard.
 Please __DO NOT__ submit bug reports for non-functioning removable eSIMs.
 They are __NOT__ officially supported unless they also support / are supported by EasyEUICC, the unprivileged variant.
 2. Both variants support accessing eUICC chips through USB CCID readers, regardless of whether the chip contains the correct ARA-M hash to allow for unprivileged access.
 However, only `T=0` readers that use the standard [USB CCID protocol](https://en.wikipedia.org/wiki/CCID_(protocol)) are supported.
 3. Prebuilt release-mode EasyEUICC apks can be downloaded [here](https://gitea.angry.im/PeterCxy/OpenEUICC/releases).
-For OpenEUICC, no official release is currently provided and only debug mode APKs can be found in the CI page.
+For OpenEUICC, no official release is currently provided and only debug mode APKs and Magisk modules can be found in the [CI page](https://gitea.angry.im/PeterCxy/OpenEUICC/actions).
 4. For removable eSIM chip vendors: to have your chip supported by official builds of EasyEUICC when inserted, include the ARA-M hash `2A2FA878BC7C3354C2CF82935A5945A3EDAE4AFA`.

 __This project is Free Software licensed under GNU GPL v3, WITHOUT the "or later" clause.__ Any modification and derivative work __MUST__ be released under the SAME license, which means, at the very least, that the source code __MUST__ be available upon request.